fredericjacquet2/Finance-transfo-course/slides/2_Leveraging the Business Partner Finance.md

 ----

-> WIP !
-Illustration : Online sports betting actor
+> Illustration : Online sports betting actor

 - Market : very competitive + strong growth
 - Objectives : increase market share and profitability of the sport betting activity
 - Specific focus : Customer acquisition cost
-- Initial information : net cost of promotional offers, market share evolution, BU profitability Key questions:
+- Initial information : net cost of promotional offers, market share evolution, BU profitability

+Key questions:
 - What is the impact of the promotional offer on increasing market share?
-- What is the ROI of the promotional offer ?
+- What is the ROI of the promotional offers ?

 To provide some answers:
 - Understand and differentiate player behaviours and player types according to presnet & future context

 ----

 The project:

-- Setting up a project-oriented organization = CFO + CDO
+- Setting up a project-oriented organization, lead CFO + CDO
 - Set-up a Data factory (Data lake)
-- perform Data  Analysis:
+- set-up analysis algorithms from:
-  - Historical analysis based on structured databases (several years of history)
+  - Historical data from structured databases (several years of history)
-  - Internet player end behaviour recording setting up
+  - Internet player end behaviour recording
-  - Unstructured data and real time (social networks, news…) analysis implementation
+  - Unstructured, real time data (social networks, news…) analysis implementation
 - Main key analysis: player profile / sport type / timeline
 Result:
 - Predictive analysis
-- provides key measurement and optimization of customer acquisition cost
+- Measurement and optimization of customer acquisition cost
   - Depending on the context (games to come).